MicrosoftDocs/win32/desktop-src/SbsCs/application-manifests.md

 ---
 description: An application manifest is an XML file that describes and identifies the shared and private side-by-side assemblies that an application should bind to at run time. ms.assetid: c5016251-db7a-4edc-9be9-3acb03d495f8
-title: Application Manifests
+title: Application manifests
 ms.topic: article
 ms.date: 10/08/2020
 ms.custom: 19H1
 ---

-# Application Manifests
+# Application manifests

-An application manifest is an XML file that describes and identifies the shared and private side-by-side assemblies that an application should bind to at run time.
+An application manifest (also known as a side-by-side application manifest) is an XML file that describes and identifies the shared and private side-by-side assemblies that an application should bind to at run time.
 These should be the same assembly versions that were used to test the application.
-Application manifests may also describe metadata for files that are private to the application.
+Application manifests might also describe metadata for files that are private to the application.

-For a complete listing of the XML schema, see [Manifest File Schema](manifest-file-schema.md).
+For a complete listing of the XML schema, see [Manifest file schema](manifest-file-schema.md).

 Application manifests have the following elements and attributes.